 Chris Hayward, Chairman of the City of London Corporation Planning and Transport Committee comments: ‘The decision to close Tower Bridge to vehicles was not taken lightly, but I am immensely pleased at how well the project went.
 We were particularly happy to open the Bridge a week early as a Christmas present to all Londoners.
 I would like to thank local residents, businesses, and of course commuters for their patience while we undertook this essential work.
 Tower Bridge will continue as a defining landmark for London, as well as a vital river crossing of the Thames for decades to come.’

-John Chapman, Director of Infallible Systems, on the challenges of the project: ‘We knew the schedule was tight, but achievable if the weather was reasonable.
+John Chapman, Director of Infallible Systems, said on the challenges of the project: ‘We knew the schedule was tight, but achievable if the weather was reasonable.
 Having hot charge deliveries from the manufacturer – approximately 400 tonnes of material ‘ready to lay’ as and when we needed it – helped us keep to the tight schedules and minimise disruption.
 However when we started work on the main piers, we found the asphalt we had to remove was 160mm thick, much more than expected.
 We replaced it with a 10mm waterproofing layer and a bridge surfacing layer to an average depth of 30mm.
 We broke out 400 tonnes of material, cleared it and replaced it with new, handling 800 tonnes altogether – all without having any lorries or machinery on the bridge due to weight restrictions!’